-Last summer had been the worst summer of his life.
-After the death of his godfather, Sirius Black, he had been stuck in Little Whinging all summer.
+Last summer had been the worst of his life.
+After the death of his godfather, Sirius Black, he had been stuck in Little Whinging until school started again.
 The only good part of last summer was his deepening friendship with Remus Lupin.
 After Sirius's death, Remus had stepped into that void and he and Harry had spent a lot of time together.

 Harry's fears of his friends abandoning him after the fiasco at the Ministry and hearing about the prophecy had not come true.
-Ron, Hermione, and Remus had all supported him through last summer and they had become closer this past year.
+Ron, Hermione, and Remus had all supported him through his grief and they had become closer this past year.

 Sixth year was much better than fifth year.
 Harry had been named captain of the Gryffindor Quidditch team and they had once again won the Quidditch Cup.
 He had started both physical and magical training with Remus and Tonks.
 Professor Dumbledore had started private lessons with Harry training him in advanced magic and sharing what information he could about Tom Riddle, aka Lord Voldemort.